Essential disc brake maintenance: Brakes not powerful enough? Levers spongy like cheese strings? Don’t buy new ones before you try these tips…

 3. Buy bigger rotors

-The most expensive fix, but upsizing can make a dramatic difference if your bike comes with piddly little 160mm rotors.
-Bikes often get fitted with a smaller rotor at the rear and a larger one at the front, which makes no sense to us.
-A more powerful brake on the front wheel, on steep, slippery terrain — no thanks!
-Upsize your rotors so they match and buy a caliper adapter too.
+The more expensive fix, but upsizing can make a dramatic difference if your bike comes with piddly little 160mm rotors.
+Bikes often get fitted with a smaller rotor at the rear and a larger one at the front, which makes no sense to us but hey.
+Upsize your rotors so they match – go big at both ends – and don’t forget to buy caliper adapters too.

 4. Clean your rotors and pads